Best chocolates in Switzerland

 • Ragusa 2.20 chf

-Confession: I did do a blind taste test but after some consideration it seemed too subjective to rank chocolate with completely different flavours against each other.
+Confession: We did do a blind taste test but after some consideration it seemed too subjective to rank chocolate with completely different flavours against each other.
 Everyone has different favourites.

 So here’s the flavours so you can try for yourself:

 Almond– Torino & Giandor.
 If Marzipan actually tasted good (and was chocolate) this would be it.
-These both feel luxurious.
+These both taste luxurious.

 Malt– Ovomaltine & Einmalzin.
 You can also get both of these as chocolate powder to add to milk as well.
 My husband’s and brother-in-law’s favourite.